-Any member, group of members or Committee may submit to the B & G Committee for consideration proposals for alterations to the property or aesthetic elements of the building, or addition of items of permanence (including, but not limited to appliances, furnishings, and wall adornments).
-Upon receipt of such proposal, the B & G Committee shall either (1) make a decision on a course of action regarding the proposal, or (2) submit a recommendation to the Board of Trustees on a course of action.
+Any member may submit submit proposals for alterations to the property or aesthetic elements of the building, or addition of items of permanence (including, but not limited to appliances, furnishings, and wall adornments).
+Upon receipt of such proposal, the Committee shall either (1) make a decision on a course of action regarding the proposal, or (2) submit a recommendation to the Board of Trustees on a course of action.
 No member, group of members or Committee shall undertake any alterations to the property or aesthetic elements of the building, or addition of items of permanence without obtaining approval from the B & G Committee and/or Board of Trustees.

-Approved by the Board of Trustees on 12/15/2010
+Approved with Edits by the Board of Trustees on April 17, 2025